 Back when camp opened Sooners Illustrated posed five questions Oklahoma had to answer on both offense and defense.

-Now it's time to revisit those questions, concluding with defense.
+Now it's time to revisit those questions, starting with offense.